Pick up books, movies and more at Library Curbside!

 Q: When will I be notified of books and items that are on hold on my card/account?

-A: When the Library System reopens, staff will check in books and other items returned as well as process items that have been requested through the hold requests.
+A: Customers with holds at one of the Library Curbside locations will be notified when the items are available and directed to make an appointment for curbside pickup.
+When the remaining library locations launch Library Curbside, staff will process items that have been requested through the hold requests.
 If you have hold requests that haven’t come in yet and you're not in a rush to receive them, the Library recommends inactivating or suspending the requests to a future date.
-Please watch the Library’s website for updates about when it will reopen.
+Please watch the Library’s website for updates.

 You may suspend an item on hold by logging into your library account.
 Suspending a hold means you are letting the Library System know you don’t want to receive the item before the date you select (it may arrive sometime after that date, but not before).
 To suspend an item:

 If you need help suspending your holds, please contact the Library at 253-548-3300 and leave a message with your name, phone number, and a statement that you would like help to suspend a hold.
-A staff member will return your call Monday-Friday, 10 a.m.-6 p.m. and Saturday, 11 a.m.-3 p.m., and help you.
+A staff member will return your call and help you.